beautimour/be-shortcodes/readme.txt

 * Tabbed Content - Create tabbed sections for your content.
 * [Font Awesome](http://fortawesome.github.io/Font-Awesome/) Icons - 500+ icons and counting.
 * Animations - Wrap anything with the animation shortcode and watch it come alive.
 * Google Map - Display a map for any location on any post or page.
+Requires a Google API key for new sites.
 * Notification Box - Have certain sections of text stand out by creating notices or alerts.
 * Text Highlight - Quickly highlight sections of text to help more important words stand out.
 * Columns - Separate your content with multiple column options.